Markus-Genius-Coding/laravel-demo-project/README.md

 # Genius-Coding Laravel demo project
 This project contains all the samples of my videos on <a href="https://www.youtube.com/channel/UC4TcEW7UPQTS8uAGS611BOg" target="_blank">my YouTube channel</a>.<br/>
-It always contains the update of the last video, but i will never delete or refactor something.
+It always contains the update of the last video, but I will never delete or refactor something.
 You will always be able to use it for each video.

 ## Setup
 Docker and Docker-Compose are required to run this project. <br/>